Stock Profit & Return Calculator

 Frequently Asked Questions

-Q: How are stock trading profits typically taxed globally in 2026?
+Q: How are stock trading profits typically taxed?

-A: Taxation depends heavily on your jurisdiction and holding period.
-Short-term capital gains (assets held under 1 year) are frequently taxed at ordinary income tax rates.
-Long-term capital gains (assets held over 1 year) typically enjoy preferential lower tax brackets globally.
-Consult a local certified accountant for precise country rules.
+A: Taxation depends on jurisdiction and holding period.
+Short-term gains (under 1 year) are often taxed at ordinary income rates.
+Long-term gains (over 1 year) typically enjoy lower preferential tax brackets.
+Consult a local accountant for specific rules.

-Q: Should I incorporate platform brokerage fees into this calculator?
+Q: Should I incorporate brokerage fees into this calculator?

-A: Yes, to secure an honest net profit figure, add your entry commission fees to your total purchase cost basis, and subtract your exit commission or processing fees from your gross sales proceeds.
+A: Yes.
+Add entry commission fees to your total purchase cost, and subtract exit fees from gross sales proceeds.
 This ensures the calculation displays your true take-home return.

-Q: What is the structural difference between realized and unrealized gains?
+Q: What is the difference between realized and unrealized gains?

-A: Realized gains are legally locked in when you formally execute a sell order, triggering a taxable financial event.
-Unrealized gains are fluctuating paper profits on positions you actively hold in your open portfolio, which are not yet subject to capital gains taxation.
-This calculator measures realized gains.
+A: Realized gains are locked in when you execute a sell order, triggering a taxable event.
+Unrealized gains are paper profits on positions you still hold, not yet subject to capital gains tax.

-Q: How do I calculate net profit for a partial position sale?
+Q: How do I calculate profit for a partial position sale?

-A: Simply input the exact quantity of shares you actually sold during that specific transaction—do not enter your macro holding balance.
-Run separate calculations for each independent sale ticket to keep your average cost basis tracking immaculate.
+A: Input only the exact quantity of shares you actually sold in that transaction.
+Run separate calculations for each independent sale to keep cost basis tracking accurate.